samporapeli/solidabis-koodihaaste22/README.md

 closing restaurant list windows from the title bar and automatically loading city list based on either localStorage saved values or results list.
 I also think the dockerized production setup is cool.
-There is still room for improvement, for example the behavior of the city selection input (other modifications than appending text to the list can be difficult), testing, error handling and handling situations of having the app open on many browser tabs.
+There is still room for improvement, for example the behavior of the city selection input (modifying text anywhere else than at the end of it doesn't work well), testing, error handling and handling situations of having the app open on many browser tabs.
 It'd also be cool if the windows could be moved around by dragging the title bars, but that doesn't seem necessary.
 To make this application more usable, it